Aedes aegypti mosquitoes transmit dengue virus between people

 Over 2.5 billion people in 100 countries are at risk of dengue infection

 We are using naturally occurring bacteria that reduce the ability of mosquitoes to transmit harmful human viruses such as dengue, chikungunya, and Zika.
-We have shown our approach reduces dengue transmission when we introduce these bacteria into mosquitoes in the laboratory, and we are now conducting trials with dengue-affected communities.
+We have shown our approach reduces dengue transmission when we introduce these bacteria into mosquitoes in the laboratory, and we have been conducting trials with dengue-affected communities since 2011.